Test-Engine-Team/Test-Engine-V1---FNF/README.md

 ## About
 Test Engine is a Friday Night Funkin engine that keeps Customization and User Experience in mind.

+### Features
+Heres some features in the engine:

+* Mod System
+* Modifiers
+* Downscroll
+* Multi-Quality selections
+* Custom Discord RPC
+* Subtitles
+* Softcoded Menus, Stages, & Cutscenes
+* Shaders
+* Video Cutscenes (BETA)

+And thats just a few of the features this engine holds!

 ## Compiling
-go to [Compiling.md](https://github.com/Test-Engine-Team/Test-Engine-V1---FNF/blob/master/docs/Compiling.md) and theres a tutorial there.
+Go to [Compiling.md](https://github.com/Test-Engine-Team/Test-Engine-V1---FNF/blob/master/docs/Compiling.md) and theres a tutorial there.

 ## Modding
-go to [Modding.md](https://github.com/Test-Engine-Team/Test-Engine-V1---FNF/blob/master/docs/Modding.md) and theres a tutorial there.
+Go to [Modding.md](https://github.com/Test-Engine-Team/Test-Engine-V1---FNF/blob/master/docs/Modding.md) and theres a tutorial there.

 ### Videos
 Theres currently no videos yet!